Online conferences

 RTVSS: None.

-ANDI's Code of Ethics and Transparency: None.
+ANDI's Chamber of Pharmaceutical Industry Code of Ethics and Transparency: None.

 Additional rules applicable specifically to online conferences (incl. communication / advertising rules in relation to events attended by multinational audience)